flame-engine/flame/doc/flame/overlays.md

 # Overlays

-Since a Flame game can be wrapped in a widget, it is quite easy to use it alongside other Flutter widgets.
-But still, there is the Widgets Overlay API that makes things even easier, especially to put widgets on top of Flame.
+Since a Flame game can be wrapped in a widget, it is quite easy to use it alongside other Flutter widgets in your tree.
+However, if you want to easily show widgets on top of your Flame game, like messages, menu screens or something of that nature, you can use the Widgets Overlay API to make things even easier.

 `Game.overlays` enables any Flutter widget to be shown on top of a game instance, this makes it very easy to create things like a pause menu or an inventory screen for example.